12 Absolutely Unbreakable Laws of Choosing a Domain Name

 Law 7: LAW OF COMPLETE OWNERSHIP

-Having bought a .com, consider buying the other main extensions as well
+When your .com domain is becoming a force on the internet, consider buying the other main extensions as well

 Law 8: THE LAW OF BRAND

 Branding is crucial to long-term success.

 A brandable name has no specific meaning.
 Great examples are Google.com,

 YouTube.com, Udemy.com, etc. They sound great, don’t they?

 It’s unique — your competition doesn’t use anything similar.

 It’s easy to memorize — not too wordy, no complex vowel combinations.